I have been a pet groomer for over 40 years. I've never gotten tired of grooming and have no regrets about having chosen this career.

 The reasons I love being a pet groomer

-1- Working with dogs all day, every day, can be challenging; but it can also be stress-free and rewarding.
-When I think of dogs I instantly get a smile on my face.
+1- Working with dogs all day, every day, can challenge; but it can also be stress-free and rewarding.
+When I think of dogs, I instantly get a smile on my face.
 The word best associated with dogs is "Happiness".
 Dogs are happy animals.
-They don't regret the past and don't worry about the future.
-Dogs live in the present.
-Just seeing them makes me happy and relax.
-They don't pretend to be happy.
+They don't regret the past.
+Dogs don't worry about the future.
+They live in the present.
+Just seeing them makes me happy and relaxed.
+Also, they don't pretend to be happy.
 They don't hesitate to show they are happy.
-They are loving creatures and express them using their whole body.
-I really admire them.
-I fell in love with this work 40 years ago.
-And I am still loving it today.
+They are loving creatures and express themselves using their whole body.
+I admire them.
+I fell in love with this work 40 years ago and am still loving it today.

 2- I spend my days in the company of "Man's Best Friend", the dogs!
-My job is very rewarding and I am blessed to be able to have a job I love.
-And I have results I am proud of.
+My job is very rewarding, and I am blessed to be able to have a job I love and have results I am proud of.
 Every day is different.
-I am allowed to be creative as a Pet Groomer.
-I am able to work with the dog owners in deciding which style to give each dog and how to solve any issues a dog might have.
-Grooming a dog is like a painting.
+I am allowed to be creative as a Pet Groomer and can work with the dog owners in deciding which style to give each dog and how to solve any issues a dog might have.
+Grooming a dog is like painting.
 The dog is your canvas, the paint and the brushes are your clipper and scissors (the tools).
 Using your skills and vision, you will have a beautiful painting (the dog) looking their best and something you can be proud of.

 5- I love this work and have made a career out of it.
 How many people can say that?
-How many people are happy with their jobs?
+How many people are content with their jobs?

 Pet grooming will not solve the world's problems or cure a deadly illness.
-But if I can make a dog feel and look better after grooming, I make pet owners life a little easier and put a smile on their face.
-Then I have made a small contribution to making someone's life more enjoyable and less stressful.
+But if I can make a dog feel and look better after grooming, I make pet owner's life a little easier and put a smile on their face.
+Then I have contributed small to making someone's life more enjoyable and less stressful.